Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/III - Character Setup.md

 This is an element that depends on the setting the GM creates.
 It's the GM's job to provide a list of playable Stocks.

 Stocks are the race, species, or category of *thing* your character is.
-Think Elves, Dwarves, Goblins, Humans.
+Think Elves, Dwarves, Goblins, and Humans.
 Stocks have a relatively muted role in Arrata, they don't offer any Stat or Skill boons innately.
 Instead, Stocks will usually provide a Quirk (discussed next) unique to that Stock.

 ## Quirks

 Quirks are an integral part of any character.
-They're usually a one to two word descriptor of a particular characteristic.
+They're usually a one to two-word descriptor of a particular characteristic.
 Each Quirk is broken down into 4 pieces of information:

 - Name: The name of the Quirk.
 - Defines: Different interpretations and possible meanings of the Quirk, specific to roleplaying scenarios.